 What is it like on the other side of death?
-Is there some being who is bathed in ethereal light who draws us up to himself through a tunnel of intense but beautiful light, as some who have had “near death experiences” claim?
+Is there some ethereal being bathed in brilliant light who draws us up to himself through a tunnel of intense but beautiful light, as some who have had “near death experiences” claim?
 Is there even an afterlife; and if there is, what is it like?
 Is it like the ancient Greek idea where the departed just become shades and seem to be quite miserable?
 Do we sit around on clouds all day playing harps?
 Do we come back to earth in a different form through reincarnation?
 Do we re-join the Universal Consciousness and become one with it?
 Do we face an angry god who will plunge us into the most horrific torment forever?
 Or is there nothing at all, and when we die we cease to exist in any form whatsoever?

 Many people don’t think about such things now because it is too frightening, unknown and unknowable.
 They don’t allow themselves to think so they push any thoughts of it out of their minds and replace it with some shadowy half-idea that has no basis for security except that it takes their minds off the subject, enabling them to delay facing it for as long as possible.

 There is a wide acceptance in Western society that there is nothing beyond the grave; that when you die, that’s the end.
 There’s nothing “out there”, and when you die you cease to exist in any form.
 There is no God, no supreme being to whom you must give account, no afterlife at all.
-There is just nothing.
+There is just….nothing.

 The Psychic/Medium Revival and John Edward